arve0/master/thesis_web.md

 single core of a Intel i3 2.3 GHz CPU.
 As the process of segmentation was implemented as an interactive graphical user interface, filter time of 20 seconds was considered unresponsive.
-To approve responsiveness, the filter was therefor implemented as a sliding window filter in Python and compiled with numba [@continuum_analytics_numba_2015].
+To approve responsiveness, the filter was implemented as a sliding window filter in Python and compiled with numba [@continuum_analytics_numba_2015].
 The numba compiled filter took 4.5 seconds on a single core of a Intel i3 2.3 GHz CPU.
 As the microscope computer was equipped with 16 CPU cores, the filtering was parallized with dask [@continuum_analytics_dask_2015], giving filtering in real time.

 Assuming one has an algorithm that updates the local histogram based on a